 About Me

 I began my journey in botany as an undergraduate at Oberlin College and Conservatory.
 I was a Bonner Scholar and received a double degree in biology and piano performance.
 I completed my Ph.D. at the University of Wisconsin-Madison, where I honed my passion for plant systematics and biogeography.
-I learned comparative transcriptomic and genomic techniques while researching the carnivorous sundew genus, Drosera (Droseraceae, Caryophyllales) for my postdoctoral research at Penn State.
-I was then awarded a USDA-NIFA Postdoctoral Fellow grant to research the disjunct biogeography and expression of secondary metabolites across heterogeneous space in Vaccinium membranaceum (thinleaf huckleberry).
-I am currently a Visiting Lecturer at Mount Holyoke College in the Department of Biological Sciences, where I am excited to continue my training in teaching practice and pedagogy.
+I learned comparative transcriptomic and genomic techniques while researching the carnivorous sundew genus, Drosera (Droseraceae, Caryophyllales) as a postdoctoral scholar at Penn State.
+I then sought to combine the techniques I had learned to investigate how trait expression varies across space and based on genetic background.
+I was awarded a USDA-NIFA Postdoctoral Fellowship to research the intersection of biogeography and flavonoid expression in Vaccinium membranaceum (thinleaf huckleberry).
+I am currently a Clare Boothe Luce Assistant Professor at Mount Holyoke College in the Department of Biological Sciences, where I was a visiting lecturer for 2 years.

-Each of my experiences in botanical research has culminated in my passion for teaching and research.
+Each of my experiences in botanical research has deepened in my dedication to teaching and research.
 I am excited by my work as a mentor and my work in the classroom.
-Because of my experience as a Bonner Scholar, I developed a commitment to giving back to the community and fighting for more equitable access to STEM education.
+Because of my experience as a Bonner Scholar, I developed a commitment to giving back to my community and fighting for more equitable access to STEM education.

 I was raised in New York City, but I have enjoyed attending college and graduate school in the Midwest.
 I make sure to set aside time for hiking with my adopted puppy, Chara, personal reflections and self-care, and playing piano.